MAGAZINE

 FINAL GUIDE

-13 - Wash and dry the Thai celery, pluck the leaves for the garnish, and put them aside.
+13 - Wash and dry the Thai celery, pluck the leaves for garnish, and set them aside.

-14 - Fry the sausages in a frying pan with little fat, depending on the degree of browning desired, or alternatively grill them well on the barbecue.
+14 - Fry the sausages in a frying pan with little fat, depending on the desired level of browning, or alternatively grill them well on the barbecue.

 15 - Cut the Taleggio cheese into thick slices and melt them in a second pan over medium heat.